 But his Lord chose him and placed him among the righteous.
 (68:50)

-What the Jonahic redistribution reveals
+What the Jonah (peace be upon him) redistribution reveals

 When these deployments are placed side by side, a great Quranic law appears.